Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 Introduction

-3 Technique used in interpreting a client's confession
+3 Techniques used when interpreting a client’s confession

-4 Consultant actions in formulating advice and recommendations
+4 Consultant’s actions when formulating advice and recommendations

 Chapter 2.
 Basic methods of psychological counseling